FabSwingers.com

 That sounds amazing I think it's a great artform for expressing powerful ideas and I only wish my brain was creative enough to play with words the way these people are able to do.

-By *he MinionMan 16 weeks ago
+By *he MinionMan over a year ago

 The only poetry i kinda enjoyed was the War Poets, Wilfred Owen and Sassoon (i think thats how you spell it).
 Studied them at school many moons ago but Dulce decurum est pro patria mora (also excuse my spelling) is the only peom i can really remember, so it must have had a profound impact to remember it over 30 years later